` homepage❥~ TIANRAN QIAN ✶.✩

 Big represents an omnipresent power that is so overwhelming, oppressive and impossible, meanwhile so trivial, absurd, and merely symbolic.
 Power is conveyed through knowledge, with signifiers serving as representations of concepts—flimsy like air.

 This 7-meter (275″) tall inflatable takes up space with air contained within its plastic skin.
-Its transparency mitigates the enormity of its scale, echoing how technologies of power maximize efficiency by rendering itself transparent for conceal, especially in this data-logical apparatus.
+Its transparency mitigates the enormity of its scale, echoing how technologies of power maximize efficiency by rendering itself transparent for conceal, especially in the current landscape increasingly mediated by data-logical apparatus.

 Its large scale disrupts the normal flow of any space it occupies, highlighting the space’s typical arrangement of production through this contrast of interruption.
 However, the perception of its scale is always relative to its environment.